sushil2601/javaScript_practise/REACT.md

 Q.Life cycle methods.
 Ans :-
-        .Lifecycle methods are special methods in class components that are automatically called at specific points during a component’s life cycle — from creation, updating, to unmounting.
+        .Lifecycle methods in ReactJS are special methods that are invoked at different stages of a component's lifecycle.
+They allow developers to perform specific actions at certain points, such as initializing state, updating the UI, or cleaning up resources.

         .componentWillMount():-   When the component is created and inserted into the DOM.